Tarnadas/smmdb-lib/documentation/api.md

 <a name="Tnl+isBroken"></a>

 ### tnl.isBroken() ⇒ <code>Promise.&lt;boolean&gt;</code>
-Check if TNL thumbnail is broken and needs fix
+Check if TNL thumbnail has been generated by Cemu versions prior to 1.9.1

 **Kind**: instance method of [<code>Tnl</code>](#Tnl)
 <a name="Jpeg"></a>